 - How much are you willing to collaborate in the process of content ideation?

-Your content is as interesting as the ideas you bring together and channelize.
+Your content is as interesting as the ideas you bring together and channel.
 As you begin to take content seriously, you’ll come across various models and theories that consultants and practitioners follow.
 Some of the examples are:

 Content Audit and Branding Strategy

-A content audit thus pushes you closer towards finding your own voice and style.
+A content audit thus pushes you closer to finding your own voice and style.
 This uniqueness gives you far better returns on investing in your brand.
 There are far higher chances that people will consume your content in spite of an average design or interface.
 Because people want quality.
 There are 3 main attributes of good content.
 It is:

 If you think your brand should communicate trust, you’ll focus on producing content that can be trusted.
 If your content is truly credible, it’s going to attract backlinks and build you a higher domain authority.
-And these are bonus, apart from getting you better leads and general goodwill.
+And these are a bonus, apart from getting you better leads and general goodwill.

 Your content, through its shareability online as well as offline, helps people spread your message.
 The more they talk about you and share your content, the better it gets for you.
 And then your content begins to drive itself.
-You’ll find you don’t have to struggle to make people aware about you.
+You’ll find you don’t have to struggle to make people aware of you.

 A Glimpse of Content Audit.